Fayeblade1488/Faye-Blade_Qwencode_venice_gitkraken/README.md

 - Authentication and provider token management

 ### Venice AI Integration
-- Uncensored image generation using models like `flux-dev-uncensored`
+- Uncensored image generation using models like `lustify-sdxl`
 - Image upscaling with enhancement capabilities
 - Support for various aspect ratios and formats
 - Automatic upscaling of generated images